By Scott T. Allison and George R. Goethals

 Below we’ve assembled 10 major reasons why people need heroes.
 This list isn’t meant to be exhaustive by any means.
 But it’s a good start.
 Here goes:

 1. We’re born to have heroes — More than a half-century ago, Carl Jung proposed the idea that all humans have collectively inherited unconscious images, ideas, or thoughts, which he called archetypes.
 These archetypes reflect common experiences that all humans (and their ancestors) have shared over millions of years of evolution, and the main purpose of these archetypes is to prepare us for these common experiences.
 Two such archetypes, according to Jung, are heroes and demons.
-Current research appears to support Jung – scientists have found that newborn babies are equipped with a readiness for language, for numbers, and for their parents’ faces.
+Current research appears to support Jung – scientists have found that newborn babies are equipped with a readiness for language, for numbers, for their parents’ faces — and even a preference for people who are moral.
 Humans appear to be innately prepared for certain people and tasks, and we believe this may include encounters with heroes.

 2. Heroes nurture us when we’re young — Our research has shown that when people are asked to name their own personal heroes, the first individuals who often come to mind are parents and caretakers.
 All of us owe whatever success we’ve had in life to the people who were there for us when we were young, vulnerable, and developing.
 When we recognize the great sacrifices that these nurturers and caretakers have made for us, we’re likely to call them our heroes.